Video Rotator for Mac: How to Rotate Videos in Mac

 Step 3: Go to "File" and "Save" your work, or you can also use Command+S to save it.

 By now, you have completed the rotating.
 How simple it is!
-However, if you have more needs like add video or audio effects, Filmora is better for you.
+However, if you have more needs like add video or audio effects, Filmora9 for Mac is a better solution for you.

 Product-related questions?
 Speak directly to our Support Team >>